aka THERE WAS A LITTLE GIRL (title in film on DVD), aka AND WHEN SHE WAS BAD

 Now, Mary is sick with some virus that has left her hideously deformed.
 (Mmmmm….skin eruptions!)
 She escapes from the asylum and is possibly starting to torture her sister again.
 Trying to help, but disbelieving, are the girls’ uncle, Father James (Dennis Robertson) and Julia’s boyfriend, Sam (Dennis Farina lookalike, Michael MacRae).

 Oh yeah, and Julia has a young student who is in love with her.
 He’s about 8 and gets dispatched pretty quickly.
 Italians aren’t afraid to kill kids…although he’s not killed on screen, strangely enough.
-(By the way, telling a group of deaf kids that their friend is dead is pretty much the saddest thing ever.)
+(By the way, telling a group of deaf children that their friend is dead is pretty much the saddest thing ever.)

 The rest of the kills are pretty run of the mill dog attacks.
-Julia’s hot, blonde friend is done in because she can’t tear her shirt…which was already torn.
+Julia’s friend is done in because she can’t tear her shirt…which was already torn.
 Creepy Asian Stereotype Handyman (who is apparently married to Spock’s sister) is killed by Mary’s dog in Julia’s apartment…but the cat lives.
 Huh?

 Madhouse isn’t a great movie, but it’s certainly not bad, either.
 It’s low budget and has music that sounds like a cross between Goblin and Seinfeld, but it’s entertaining and pretty fuckin’ creepy.
 (The opening title sequence alone is worth the admission for creep factor.)